-Our analysis indicates that your genetic profile exhibits a LOW fat loss response to cardio.
-Your score reflects the fact that among the genes investigated, you had the 'unfavorable' gene combinations.
-This means that, based on your genes, you have a greater chance of showing a reduced fat loss response to doing cardio exercise for 30 to 50 minutes 3 days per week.
-Thus, you may lose little fat if you follow a similar cardio exercise program.
+Our analysis indicates that your genetic profile exhibits a NORMAL fat loss response to cardio.
+Your score reflects the fact that your genotype showed few, if any, of the 'unfavorable' gene combinations.
+This means that, based on your genes, you likely would not show a reduced fat loss response to a basic cardio exercise program.
+Thus, you can expect to lose a usual amount of body fat by participating in three days per week of cardio exercise that is of a moderate-to-vigorous intensity.